Direction of the

 (WR3)

-The Warren Commission had a scientist Larry Sturdivan at the
+Warren Commission had a scientist Larry Sturdivan at the Aberdeen

-Aberdeen Proving Grounds shoot ten skulls with the Mannlicher-Carcano.
+Proving Grounds shoot ten skulls with the Mannlicher-Carcano.
+All

-All ten skulls moved away from the rifle and moved in the direction
+ten skulls moved away from the rifle and moved in the direction of

-of the bullet.
-The results of this test were suppressed and were
+the bullet.
+The results of this test were suppressed and were not

 (1HSCA404)

-The Zapruder film was not shown on television until 12 years
+Zapruder film was not shown on television until 12 years after the

-The Warren Commission ignored at least seven witnesses who claimed
+Warren Commission ignored at least seven witnesses who claimed they

-forward jet stream of blood and brain matter, caused the President
+jet stream of blood and brain matter, caused the President to be propelled

 (See frames from the Alvarez experiment at http://jfklancer.com/galanor/jet_effect.html)